lucasjellema/code-cafe-vue3-people-application/README.md

 ```

 ## To publish as GitHub Pages
-(these instructions are inspired by: https://mkay11.medium.com/how-to-deploy-your-vite-vue-3-application-in-github-pages-2023-2b842f50576a)
+(these instructions are inspired by: https://mkay11.medium.com/how-to-deploy-your-vite-vue-3-application-in-github-pages-2023-2b842f50576a).
+For more details about the npm package *gh-pages* check out [its homepage](https://github.com/tschaub/gh-pages).

 Note: *you can only publish a GitHub Pages project in your own repository.
 So in order to be successful at these instructions, make sure that you have forked the GitHub repository and opened the Gitpod workspace for your fork.*